mdbomba/linuxca/README.md

     $ sudo su
     # apt update
     # apt upgrade -y
-    # copy config-ca.sh to the /root directory on a linux 22.04 server.
+    # copy build-ca.sh to the /root directory on a linux 22.04 server.
-    # edit config-ca.sh  to set your counrty - state - city - organization - org unit - in these files
+    # edit build-ca.sh  to set your counrty - state - city - organization - org unit - in these files
-    # chmod +x config-ca.sh
+    # chmod +x build-ca.sh
-    # ./config-ca.sh
+    # ./build-ca.sh

 The script runs with multiple check points that allow you to abort if ther eis a parameter or script error.

+The other utility scripts in this repo help with creating certificates using this new CA.

 Results will be a CA you can use to issue SAN certificates.